Skateboarding & The Olympics

 Does Riding A Board Count As A Sport?

-Yes, it is officially recognized as a sport and has been included in major sporting events like international sports.
+Yes, it is officially recognized as a sport and has been included in major Olympic channel sporting events like international sports.

-How Many Skateboarding Injuries Are There Each Year?
+How Many Boarding Injuries Are There Each Year?

 The number of injuries can vary each year, but it is estimated that there are around 120,000 street surfing-related injuries annually in the United States alone.